 Mode of instruction

-This course is interactive, interdisciplinary and consists of seminar style teaching.
+This course is interactive, interdisciplinary and consists of seminar style teaching, with a few classes in class.
 Students will engage in interactive classroom discussions, guided by the instructor.
 Students will also engage in close reading of texts during class and will be expected to discuss readings prepared beforehand.
 Through oral presentations and written contributions, the connections between the legal, religious and cultural aspects of the topic of the course will be demonstrated.
 Teaching materials will include primary sources, such as international treaty texts, ECHR case law, religious law and script, and secondary literature, fiction and film.

 Final essay, 25%